wilton-gallego/signoz-truechange/docs/contributing/go/errors.md

 # Errors

-SigNoz includes its own structured [errors](/pkg/errors/errors.go) package.
+Trueview includes its own structured [errors](/pkg/errors/errors.go) package.
 It's built on top of Go's `error` interface, extending it to add additional context that helps provide more meaningful error messages throughout the application.

 ## How to use it?

-To use the SigNoz structured errors package, use these functions instead of the standard library alternatives:
+To use the Trueview structured errors package, use these functions instead of the standard library alternatives:

 ```go
 // Instead of errors.New()